brooksreed/JLS-PPC/README.md

 Notes:
 - More detailed comments in code
-- "help <fcn>" should help with i/o
+- "help <functionname>" should help with i/o
 - Variable names in code closely match the paper in most cases.
 - Constants are in CAPS.